Chuck, it’s great to have you on the show.

 No. I don’t like to be a public figure and that type of stuff.
 I still had a long way to go so I didn’t do that.
 I should have and I probably should have used that as a motivation to lose a few more pounds.

 There’s this thing called a forcing function.
-I interviewed Aaron Ross, the author of From Impossible To Inevitable on this show and The Optimized Geek.
+I interviewed Aaron Ross, the author of From Impossible To Inevitable on this show and Get Yourself Optimized.
 We talked about forcing function.
 I learned about this in the book.
 The difference between having a forcing function and not having one is the difference between you signing up for the gym because it’s your New Year’s resolution to lose some weight versus announcing to all your friends on Facebook that you are going to run the LA Marathon.
 That’s the forcing function because you will be embarrassed if you back out of that.
 You put yourself on the line there.
 Whereas signing up for a gym membership is essentially you decided to donate to that business until you get your act together.

 I knew that and that’s why I didn’t do it because my vice is Coca-Cola.
 I love food.
 I love bread.
 I knew if I did that that I’d have to do it.
 I wouldn’t have a choice.
 I decided that it wasn’t worth it at the time.